pkvprakash/druid_example_spec/README.md

 # druid_example_spec
-Some example specs fro druid
+Some example specs for druid